 Calgary Poet Laureate

-The Calgary Poet Laureate is an artistic ambassador for Calgary, presenting at civic events and producing literary work that reflects our city and its citizens.
-2016 marked the transition of Calgary’s second Poet Laureate derek beaulieu to Micheline Maylor as Calgary’s third Poet Laureate.
+The Calgary Poet Laureate is an artistic ambassador for Calgary, presenting at civic events and producing literary works that reflect our city and its citizens.
+2017 was Micheline Maylor’s second year as Calgary’s Poet Laureate.

 Mayor’s Lunch for Arts Champions